 The Pragmatic Programmer remains relevant since its 1999 release, even though the software space is evolving at a Nascar-like pace.
 Standing as a definitive guide for software developers for many years, I am excited and glad I get to share this with you.

-Being published quite a while ago, I was initially surprised when I saw The Pragmatic Programmer on book lists, listing it was a must-read for aspiring software developers.
-I believe this book will stand the test of time, unlike many other books I have read before it.
+Being published quite a while ago, I was initially surprised when I saw The Pragmatic Programmer on book lists, listing it as a must-read for aspiring software developers.
+I believe this book will stand the test of time, unlike many other books I’ve read before it.

-When I was just getting out of the junior developer phase, I felt my soft skills pertaining to development could be improved.
+When I was getting out of the junior developer phase, I felt my soft skills related to development could be improved.
 This book turned out to have a ton of good advice, from unconventional soft skills to classical hard skills.
-Lots of great advice in here which I would deem as fundamental to any developer or tester who is serious about their career.
+Lots of great advice in here which I would deem as fundamental to any developer or q/a who is serious about their career.

-So without further adieu, here are some highlights I made as I read this book.
+So without further adieu, here are some highlights as I read this book.
 After reading this, I hope it encourages you to give the book a read yourself.

 …if the bug is the result of someone’s wrong assumption, discuss the problem with the whole team: if one person misunderstands, then it’s possible many people do.